Hawthorne001/community-content/README.md

 Organizers are responsible for paying **all approved expenses up front** and will be reimbursed **after the event**.
 Please ensure you have received **prior approval** before making any purchases, as Microsoft will not reimburse expenses that were not approved in advance.

-**Receipts are required for all reimbursement requests.**
+**Receipts are required for all reimbursement requests.** [Microsoft Build //localhost reimbursement details](https://plainsightevents.com/microsoftbuild)

 ---

 ### Reimbursement Process

 Once your event support request is reviewed and approved through the survey—and the event is completed within the approved budget—**PlainSight**, a Microsoft vendor, will process reimbursement based on the documentation you provide.
+[Microsoft Build //localhost reimbursement details](https://plainsightevents.com/microsoftbuild)

 You will receive a confirmation email containing:
 - Your approved budget amount